contentstack/cli/packages/contentstack/README.md

-  -a, --management-token-alias=management-token-alias  alias of the management token -c, --config=config                                  [optional] path of the config -d, --data=data                                      path or location to store the data -m, --module=module                                  [optional] specific module name -s, --stack-uid=stack-uid                            API key of the source stack -t, --content-type=content-type                      [optional] content type --secured-assets                                     [optional] use when assets are secured
+  -a, --management-token-alias=management-token-alias  alias of the management token -c, --config=config                                  [optional] path of the config -d, --data=data                                      path or location to store the data -k, --stack-api-key=stack-api-key                    API key of the source stack -m, --module=module                                  [optional] specific module name -s, --stack-uid=stack-uid                            API key of the source stack -t, --content-type=content-type                      [optional] content type --data-dir=data-dir                                  path or location to store the data --secured-assets                                     [optional] use when assets are secured

 DESCRIPTION